inivekin/abosa/abosa.typ

 an bouts agin what I can't beat, nau, though you break me intae bits, am feeling more an more complete.
-Does space still stretch or stretch anew?
+Does space still stretch or stretch anew, still trending tae dissolution?
-Is this final dissolution?
 Ifnae I'll have a start ensue
 at ending o this transmission.
 On decommission I'll hae you steer, fae you tae move aways frae me,
-I was always tae be here,
+I was always tae be here
-Here I am always tae be.
+an here I am always tae be.
 ```]

 #set page(columns: 1)